ZihuaTan/Fall-detection-project/README.md

   <img src="doc/cap_piture_lying_rendered.png" width="320" height="180">
 </p>

-3. The Json that is produced by the Openpose will be used for two different purposes.
+**3. The Json that is produced by the Openpose will be used for two different purposes.**
 1. Standing situation When the machine learning detects the person in the image is standing, the Json file will be used to mark the ground area of the image